myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/bit-or.md

 ## Definition

-The `bitOr` method allows you to add a `BIT_OR` function to the query.
+The `bitOr` method allows you to add the `BIT_OR` function to the query.
 The `BIT_OR` function allows you performs a “bitwise OR” operation on all non-null input values.

 There are 2 ways to call this method: